hashintel/hash/CONTRIBUTING.md

    build.
 3. After submitting your PR, it'll be reviewed by a HASH standard library maintainer.
 After you have the approval of a maintainer, you may merge the pull request.

+## Contribution requirements
-All PRs should include tests.
+1. All PRs should include tests.
+2. You may contribute functions in either Python or TypeScript, or both.

 ## Code of Conduct